Computers and Locations

 NOTE: The University of Houston reserves the right to request additional or updated documentation, even after a student has been approved for an academic accommodation.
 It is the student's responsibility to submit requested documentation to the CSD.
 Documentation fees are borne by the student.
 Students may choose to utilize the professional resources available to them within the University (Counseling and Psychological Services, Student Health Center, and so forth).

-How to Register with the CSD
+How to Regsiter with the Center for Students with DisABILITIES

 - Obtain Disability Documentation Guidelines from CSD.

 - Submit required documentation from qualified health care professional(s).